Located 95 river miles upstream from Page

 ), at the foot of which is a band of undulating, multicolored badlands formed by the Chine formation.
 To the south, the ground is flat for many miles though the deep canyon of the San Juan River, the spires of Monument Valley and vast expanses of slickrock are all visible in the distance, with Navajo Mountain even further away to the west.
 The highway turns a little northwards, climbs through a gap in the cliffs then follows a shallow, bushy, Navajo sandstone-walled canyon, passing several ruins built in cliff alcoves, and occasional petroglyphs on the walls.
 The canyon fades away after a few miles, replaced by sandy grasslands, dunes and slickrock as the road approaches the lake, now with distant views of features to the north including the Waterpocket Fold and the Henry Mountains.

 A ferry operates year round (except New Year and Christmas Day), linking Halls Crossing with Bullfrog, 3 miles away on the north side of the lake, from where UT 276 continues another 40 miles past equally impressive scenery, before rejoining UT 95 near North Wash.
 The journey takes 25 minutes and the ferry departs twice a day in winter, with gradually more sailings up to midsummer when there are 6 trips each way.
-Fees (2014) start at $25 for vehicles less than 20 feet in length, and the maximum capacity is 22 cars.
+Fees (2023) start at $25 for vehicles less than 20 feet in length, and the maximum capacity is 22 cars.
 The ferry may be out of order occasionally for repairs, and may also not run during rough weather, or during the winter.
+As of 2022 it is not operating, however, due to low water levels.